toadhats/node-blog-engine/articles/2016-02-22-test-article-1.markdown

 - tags
 - test
 ---
 This is the first test post, while I'm working out how to quickly create article templates, et cetera.
+The current front matter format is working fine, now we can turn it into a snippet to save time.